 When is the Best Time to See Polar Bears in the Wild?

-The descriptions below, which detail typical weather and polar bear migration patterns in and around Churchill, are gleaned from our nearly three decades of operating polar bear trips in the region.
+Typical Seasonal Conditions for Bear Viewing30 years of operating polar bear trips in the region.
 The photos in our published materials demonstrate a sampling of different conditions, from bare autumn tundra to full snow cover.
 Many of the images feature close-ups of bears, which makes sense, as we want to show you the highlights.
 But keep in mind that it’s rare to experience close-up views throughout the duration of a trip.
-It could be that some trips in a given year have very few close encounters with polar bears, or even none.
+It could be that some trips in a given year have very few close-up encounters with polar bears, or even none.
 It’s important to be aware of these variations when you book your trip, and to travel to Churchill with a focus on the entire Arctic experience.

 If you have further questions, please speak with one of our Adventure Specialists at 800-543-8917.

 From $9995 (+air)

 Limited to 29 travelers